alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/use-aspnet-membership-provider-with-a-wcf-svc-service.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-I've created a valid user Test, that belongs only to role â€œTestersâ€, and when you try to call the HelloWorld method you will get an exception â€œaccess deniedâ€ because the user does not belongs to requested role.
+I've created a valid user Test, that belongs only to role *Testers*, and when you try to call the HelloWorld method you will get an exception *access denied* because the user does not belongs to requested role.

 Sometimes you can encounter the following exception.

 > An unsecured or incorrectly secured fault was received from the other party

 This happens when there is some error in the server, the most common one is a wrong configuration of the authentication database, or authentication.
-Verify with the appropriate web management that everything is ok in the web.config, verify connection string to the auth database, and verify that authentication mode=â€Formsâ€ and not â€œWindowsâ€.
+Verify with the appropriate web management that everything is ok in the web.config, verify connection string to the auth database, and verify that authentication mode=*Forms* and not *Windows*.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb10.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image10.png)